Deferred work — Tu

 | Local reactivity (per-cell-read subscriptions) | M1.7 | M2+ | Keyed diff is cheap, but the component thunk still re-runs in full on every cell mutation.
 Solid-style per-binding patches that only touch the affected text node / attribute are a deeper rework — needs a different compiler IR that wraps each cell read in its own reactive scope. |

-| generic / enum (no class — permanently rejected) | M6.7 | TBD | class is permanently banned in Tu (M8 decision 2026-05-02 — components are lambdas, types are interfaces). enum and generic-lambda syntax (<T, U>) are still candidates for future addition when a use-site asks.
+| generic syntax (no class — permanently rejected) | M6.7 | TBD | class is permanently banned in Tu (M8 decision 2026-05-02 — components are lambdas, types are interfaces).
+Generic-lambda syntax (<T, U>) is still a candidate for future addition when a use-site asks.
 Generics will pair with the M9 type-system extensions (interface generics + runtime descriptors that take type params). |

 | Qwik-style SSR resumability | M1.7 | post-M6.11 | M6.11 closed the async / Suspense / streaming SSR triad (#60-#62 — renderToStringAsync, Suspense, renderToStream).
 Still missing: Qwik-style resumability where the client never re-runs the first-frame thunk after hydration.
 Today hydrate(thunk, container) re-executes thunk once on the client to bind listeners; resumability would serialize listener references into the SSR HTML and have the client adopt them without re-rendering.
 Big design + runtime change — separate milestone.
 See docs/SSR-ASYNC-DESIGN.md for the SSR design context. |